Jay Litherland

 Jay Litherland (born August 24, 1995) is an American competition swimmer.
-He represents DC Trident, which is part of the International Swimming League.
+He has represented DC Trident, professional team that is part of the International Swimming League.
 He won the silver medal in the Men's 400 Individual Medley at the 2020 Tokyo Olympics in 4:10.28.
 He was a World University Games gold medalist at the 2015 Summer Universiade and a bronze medalist at the FINA World Junior Swimming Championships.
-Litherland competed for the University of Georgia in American collegiate swimming.
+Litherland competed for the University of Georgia in American collegiate swimming under Head Coach Jack Bauerle.

 Early life

-Litherland and his brothers, Mick and Kevin, were born in Amagasaki, Japan, as triplets.
+Litherland and his brothers, Mick and Kevin, were born in Amagasaki, Japan on August 24, 1995, as triplets.
 His father, Andrew Litherland, is a chef from New Zealand, and his mother, Chizuko, is from Japan.
 He grew up speaking Japanese at home.
 The family settled in Johns Creek, Georgia, and Litherland was named an All-American in swimming while he was a student at Chattahoochee High School.
+At Chattahoochee High, Jay was coached by Ron Loula, and won Georgia State titles in both the 100 breaststroke and backstroke.
 Litherland and his brothers grew up swimming at Dynamo Swim Club in Atlanta, and each attended and competed as swimmers at the University of Georgia.

 Litherland received U.S. citizenship in high school.
 As a triple citizen of Japan, New Zealand, and the United States, he could compete for any of those countries at the Olympics.
 He initially contacted the New Zealand swimming federation with interest in competing for them at the 2016 Olympics.
 Still, he had already competed for the U.S. at an international event, meaning he would have required special permission to switch to New Zealand.
 His brothers decided to participate in the New Zealand Olympic trials instead of the U.S. trials, which left Litherland "kind of bummed that I'm not representing New Zealand with them, but I'm really excited for them."
 His brothers did not make the New Zealand team, so all three competed in the U.S. trials together.